You know where you're at when you dress for winter on the bike. It's all about layering-up and keeping warm to protect you from the elements.

 You don't have to break the bank to be prepared for the transition from cycling in winter to spring.
 Just a select handful of accessories can transform the wardrobe you currently have into outfits you can don over the coming months.

-When not in use, you can roll the gilet up and stash it in your jersey pocket.
+When not in use, you can roll it up and stash it in your jersey pocket.

 The key to a successful transitional outfit is versatility.
-If you ride off early in the morning, chances are it's going to be a wee bit nippy.
-Rather than be stuck wearing a long sleeve jersey that will make you overheat as the day warms, one of the wisest purchases you could make would be a pair of arm warmers.
+If you ride out early in the morning, chances are it's going to be a wee bit nippy.
+Rather than be stuck wearing a long sleeve jersey that will make you overheat as the day warms, one of the wisest purchases you could make is a pair of arm warmers.

 Don them as you head out of the door, roll them down your arms as the sun peaks its head up and then pull them back up when you dip down into a windy descent.
 Perfect versatility, and you don't even need to get off your bike to make the adjustments!

-There's nothing worse than cold extremities on a ride, specially on your hands as they're constantly on show, working hard on the handlebars.
+There's nothing worse than cold extremities on a ride, especially on your hands as they're constantly on show, working hard on the handlebars.

 Don't pack away the heavyweight neoprene overshoes just yet, you may still need those on some of the worst days.
 But, it's perhaps time to look at lighter options to keep the wind at bay and your toes free from ice cubes.